Do cookie banners make you GDPR compliant? (No — here's the rest)

 Cookies are governed by PECR (the Privacy and Electronic Communications Regulations), which works alongside UK GDPR.
 The core requirement is simple to state and easy to get wrong: non-essential cookies and similar tracking must not be set until the user has given consent.

 “Non-essential” means anything not strictly required to deliver the service the visitor asked for — analytics, advertising pixels, some chat widgets, some reviews and personalisation tools.
-Cookies that are genuinely essential (keeping a shopping basket, security) don’t need consent.
-The line between the two is where most stores slip.
+Cookies that are genuinely essential (keeping a shopping basket, security) don’t need consent, and the ICO recognises a few narrow exceptions for low-risk uses.
+But for most stores, analytics and advertising cookies need consent — and the line between essential and non-essential is where most slip.

 Why most cookie banners quietly fail